huwlloyd-mmu/intro-to-c-/week1practical.md

 int main()
 {
-   unsigned int seed = 12345; // usinga different seed will give a different sequence randGen = mt19937(seed);
+   unsigned int seed = 12345;
+// using a different seed will give a different sequence randGen = mt19937(seed);

    cout << "a random number: " << randGen() << endl;